-According to the methodology defined to respond to the above question, as part of the updating process of the project list, project promoters are asked to state any difficulty in the implementation of a specific project by answering the following questions for each investment included in the list (Columns CJ and CK on the project list):
+According to the methodology defined to monitor implementation difficulties as part of the 2018-2022 CNC studies, as part of the updating process of the project list, project promoters are asked to state any difficulty in the implementation of a specific project by answering the following questions for each investment included in the list (Columns CJ and CK on the project list):

 - Does (a/this) project have any difficulty jeopardising the completion of the Corridor by 2030 and where you are requesting action from the European Coordinator?
-"If yes: - Please describe the nature of the difficulty, why it jeopardizes the completion of the Corridor as well as why and how the European Coordinator should act."
+"If yes: - Please describe the nature of the difficulty, why it jeopardizes the completion of the Corridor, and why and how the European Coordinator should act."